 The adverse effects of instant loans are even more detrimental for low-income borrowers.
 According to California’s Department of Financial Protection & Innovation, nearly half (49 percent) of payday loan borrowers had an income of $30,000 or less in 2020.
 Twenty percent of payday loan borrowers earned $30,000 or less.

 Instant loan products, which typically charge sky-high interest rates and fees, exacerbate the finances of borrowers who are already struggling to stay afloat.
 If you are considering an instant loan, think about what it will mean for you financially and weigh every option before signing on to the terms.

 What is an instant loan?

 An instant loan is a short-term loan that’s typically for a small amount of money and comes with high interest rates and fees.
 Instant loans are available in a few varieties:

 - Payday loans.
 Also called a cash advance, a payday loan doesn’t require collateral and offers you cash on the same day.
 You’re required to repay the loan — plus high interest fees — by your next pay period.

 - Pawn shop loans.
 A pawn shop loan, or pawn loan, is a secured loan.
 The pawn shop holds an item you own as collateral for the loan.
 In exchange for the item, you receive a loan in a lesser amount than the collateral’s value.
 If you don’t return to repay the loan by the payment date, the pawn shop will claim ownership of the item.

 - Car title loan.
 Also known as a pink slip loan, this loan is secured by your vehicle’s title.
 You still get to drive your car, but you’ll need to repay the loan in full, including interest fees, by the due date.
-If you don’t repay it on time, you risk losing your car.
+If you don’t repay it on time, the lender can take ownership of your car.

 Regardless of which type of instant loan you’re considering or what a lender calls it, an instant loan is a high-risk borrowing option.